Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 The features of the 4G network of Nepal Telecom are:

 Nepal Telecom now provides 4G coverage to all 77 districts.
 After the operation of Simikot tower (the district headquarters of Humla district), the Ntc 4G signal reached all districts.
 Earlier the 4G network coverage was focused on major cities and areas in the Hilly and Terai area.
 But now Ntc has expanded 4G to remote hilly and mountainous areas like the Rara, Mustang, Jumla, Bajhang, and many more.

 As per their plan, they are going further into the mountainous region which needs an airlift to deliver the equipment.
 Further, there are areas where Ntc is working to bring 4G in which new tower installation is going on.

 Having said that the coverage is available in all 77 districts, it does not mean Ntc 4G service is available in all parts of the country.
 For some remote districts, it may be limited to just district headquarter or major administration areas.
 We can expect every nook and corner of the country will have the praiseworthy 4G service soon.

-It is due to this 4G coverage expansion, people are able to attend online meetings, online classes and work from home, even from distant locations.
-Now Nepal Telecom has also made the Happy learning pack available for all, that you can purchase without any registration.
+It is due to this 4G coverage expansion, people are able to attend online meetings, online classes, and work from home, even from distant locations.
+Now Nepal Telecom has also made the Happy learning pack available for all, which you can purchase without any registration.